PortlandStatePowerLab/doe-egot-me/README.md

 ##### Sean Keene -  seakeene@pdx.edu
 ##### Portland State University - Power Engineering Group

+NOTE: The following is out of date as of 8/18/2021.
+To be updated in the next few days.

 This repository contains the Modeling Environment for the EGoT project.
 The ME is currently in an early development stage.